Camber angle: Effect on handling

-Proper management of camber angle is a major factor in suspension design, and must incorporate not only idealized geometric models, but also real-life behavior of the components; flex, distortion, elasticity, etc. What was once an art has become much more scientific with the use of computers, which can optimize all of the variables mathematically instead of relying on the designer's intuition and experience.
+Proper management of camber angle is a major factor in suspension design, and must incorporate not only idealized geometric models, but also real-life behavior of the components such as flex, distortion, elasticity, etc. What was once an art has become much more scientific with the use of computers, which can optimize all of the variables mathematically instead of relying on the designer's intuition and experience.
 As a result, the handling of even low-priced automobiles has improved dramatically.
 Heavy-duty vehicles, such as tractors, trucks, etc., tend to have more positive camber angle, so that when they are loaded and the whole vehicle lowers, the wheels are almost vertical.

 Adjustability

 In cars with double wishbone suspensions, camber angle may be fixed or adjustable, but in MacPherson strut suspensions, it is normally fixed.
 The elimination of an available camber adjustment may reduce maintenance requirements, but if the car is lowered by use of shortened springs, the camber angle will change.
 Excessive camber angle can lead to increased tire wear and impaired handling.
 Significant suspension modifications may correspondingly require that the upper control arm or strut mounting points be altered to allow for some inward or outward movement, relative to the longitudinal centerline of the vehicle, for camber adjustment.
-With aftermarket plates containing slots for strut mounts instead of merely holes, this allows the entire shock absorber to be able to move back and forth, allowing for fine-tuning the camber of a vehicle.
+With aftermarket plates containing slots for strut mounts instead of holes, this lets the entire shock absorber move back and forth, allowing for fine-tuning the camber of a vehicle.
 These plates are available for most of the commonly modified models of cars.
 Some aftermarket coilovers come with built-in camber plates already in place, and there are certain other aftermarket solutions which allow the modification of the camber angle of the wheels.
 Camber bolts with eccentrics allow adjustable camber on some vehicles.
 These bolts feature large washers that are either eccentric or offset.
-If the original-equipment bolts are replaced with eccentric ones, then the adjustment will engender a change of up to two degrees.
+If the initial-equipment bolts are replaced with eccentric ones, then the adjustment will engender a change of up to two degrees.
 Control arms (or A-arms) with adjustable ball joints represent another avenue for allowing side-by-side adjustability.
 With these control arms installed, tire camber can effectively be changed by simply moving the tires.
 After that, one tightens the bolts in order to lock the ball joint in the desired position.
-Yet another aftermarket solution for changing the camber angle is via control rods of adjustable length.
-However, this solution is only amenable to vehicles which employ control rods, not A-arms.
-Because control rods (in vehicles so equipped) are responsible for locating the suspension points and keeping them in place, changing the overall length of the rods influences the camber angle.
+Another aftermarket solution for changing the camber angle is via control rods of adjustable length.
+However, this solution is only amenable to vehicles that employ control rods, not A-arms.
+Since control rods are responsible for locating the suspension points and keeping them in place, changing the overall length of the rods influences the camber angle.